salesforce-marketingcloud/JB4A-SDK-iOS/_posts/2015-05-14-rich-push-inbox.md

 ---
 For CloudPage-only Messages, the JB4A SDK will download new messages each time your app comes into the foreground.

-Your app must be configured to display these messages.
+You must configure your app to display these messages.
 The SDK provides an interface for you to use to allow your customers to view CloudPage-only messages sent from the Salesforce Marketing Cloud directly to the app.
 The inbox in the app displays these messages, and the app displays no alert for these messages.

 ~~~
     /*
-     * ET_NOTE: instantiate the data source, set it to be our tableView's data source, then set the inbox tableview on our data source.
-It is important to call the setInboxTableView: method because the SDK will need to reload your tableview when a new cloud page is received
+     * ET_NOTE: instantiate the data source, set it to be our tableView data source, then set the inbox tableview on our data source.
+Call the setInboxTableView: method because the SDK will need to reload your tableview when receiving a new cloud page.
      */
     self.dataSource = [[PUDCloudPageInboxDataSource alloc] init];
     self.inboxTableView.dataSource = self.dataSource;